pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

 Version ID | Date | Note
 ---|---|---
 1 | 01/22/2022 | DNS project added; Route53 A records are contained in a separate project to allow a different AWS account to be used, if needed.
+2 | 04/15/2022 | Golang application now supports Pulumi Service operating in a private, no public internet access environment.
+This configuration, which is disabled by default, can be enabled by setting the `enablePrivateLoadBalancerAndLimitEgress` configuration value in both the `application` and `dns` stack configurations.

 ## User Guides: